adithwip/personal-blog/_posts/why-we-use-react-hooks-usestate.md

 }
 ```

 Now we finally use the `useState API`.
-Notice we have to elements inside what `useState` returns as an array. `favoriteFood` and `setFavoriteFood`.
+Notice we have two elements inside what `useState` returns as an array: `favoriteFood` and `setFavoriteFood`.
 We can also call it `accessor` and `mutator` (adopting from other programming language concepts).

 The accessor (favoriteFood) is where `React useState` stores the state for us.
 The mutator (setFavoriteFood) is what `React useState` gave to us for the function we can **trigger to update our state** in the accessor.
 And after we trigger state update with `setFavoriteFood`, now `favoriteFood` will hold our **new value of the state**.